MFR6340/theenglishextension.org/young-world-1/unit-3:Apples and Crisps.md

 <img src="https://imgur.com/6jRsXaK.png" width="25%"  />

-Explores the cuisine from 14 different countries discussing the foods the eat and how they prepare and eat it.
+Explores the cuisine from 14 different countries discussing the foods they eat and how they prepare and eat it.
 (Lexile 1100L)

 <a href="https://www.bookdepository.com/Whats-on-Your-Plate-Whitney-Stewart/9781454926726?ref=grid-view&qid=1656000036768&sr=1-1"> Buy on BookDepository</a>